 And then there was an ATP, I don't know how much points it was, but that was ATP tournament which was fixed in two places in America.
-I'm not going to tell anything because it's an ongoing investigation.
-Not going to mention any names.
 But two places in America.
 What is the reasoning behind that America is somehow immune to this?
 There is no logical explanation.
-And that's totally - that's not true at all.
+And that's totally-that's not true at all.
 America is involved, although not that much with American players but more in taking place in tournaments.
-It's already involved in some of the European sports - European, I mean those which are not officially sanctioned, like U.S. - like hockey, which is - American football, things like this.
+It's already involved in some of the European sports-European, I mean those which are not officially sanctioned, like U.S.-like hockey, which is-American football, things like this.